Wilfrid-Étienne Brunet

 Wilfrid-Étienne Brunet (October 21, 1832 – March 7, 1899) was a Canadian pharmacist and the founder of the company Brunet.

 Born in Quebec City, Lower Canada, the son of Jean-Olivier Brunet and Cécile-Adélaide Lagueux, Brunet studied at the Petit Séminaire de Québec from 1841 to 1850.
 From 1850 to 1855, he studied chemistry and pharmacy with his brother-in-law who was a pharmacist, Pierre-O. Giroux.
-In 1855, he opened a store in Quebec City.
-He received his license as a chemist and pharmacist in 1858.
+He established a shop in Quebec City in 1855.
+In 1858, he was granted a licence to practise as a chemist and chemist.

 In 1876, he became a Quebec City Councillor for the Saint-Roch ward.